adinsoon/Minesweeper/README.md

 # MINESWEEPER

-[SFML Required]
+**[SFML Required]**

+## Abstract
-The original look of the project
+View below is the original look of the project

+It was my really first project in C++.
-I'm not planning to change it because it would be too much interference in the primary design
+Compared to the original version it's only improved in the context of code transparency and purity and nothing else because it would be too much interference in the primary design.
+By not editing it too much, I also wanted to show the development of my programming thinking by presenting my first projects almost unchanged

+## Description
+The project consist of:
+  * interactive menu:
+    - game mode selection
+  * game window
+  * message boxes:
+    - a message suited to the result of the game

+The game also includes soundtracks:
+1. While clicking
+2. Winning
+3. Losing

+## Pictures of the game
 ![Menu](https://i.imgur.com/Up9Y76v.png)
 ![Menu](https://i.imgur.com/9vu0Ov4.png)